 Q: Who uses Cursor?

 A: Cursor reports significant enterprise adoption.
 At the time of its Series C funding round in June 2025, the company stated that more than half of Fortune 500 companies had developers using Cursor.
-Customer case studies also highlight adoption within large engineering organizations, including deployments referenced in enterprise partnership materials.
+Customer case studies also highlight adoption within large engineering organizations.

 Q: How does Cursor compare to GitHub Copilot and other AI coding tools?

-A: Cursor operates in the broader developer-AI tooling category alongside products such as GitHub Copilot and AI model platforms from companies like OpenAI and Anthropic.
-Cursor differentiates itself through an integrated AI-first editor experience, multi-model support, and enterprise seat deployments, while the overall category continues to grow alongside the global developer ecosystem.
+A: Cursor operates in the broader developer-AI tooling category alongside GitHub Copilot and AI model platforms from companies like OpenAI and Anthropic.
+It differentiates itself through an integrated AI-first editor experience, multi-model support, and enterprise seat deployments.

 Q: Is Cursor profitable?